 Dental crowns, also known as caps, slide over teeth to hide misshaped, misaligned, discolored, or other tooth imperfections.
 Dental crowns cover and protect cracked teeth, increase comfort, and offer extra support to teeth that are weak or damaged.
-If you have old crowns with black lines by the gums, the Concord Dental Group dentists can make porcelain crowns that will vastly improve the overall appearance of your smile.
+If you have old crowns with black lines by the gums, the Concord Dental Associates dentists can make porcelain crowns that will vastly improve the overall appearance of your smile.

-At Concord Dental Group, science and art come together to create long-lasting, natural partial crowns called inlays and onlays.
+At Concord Dental Associates, science and art come together to create long-lasting, natural partial crowns called inlays and onlays.
 Similar to tooth fillings, inlays and onlays fill cavities and other areas of trauma or tooth decay.

 The most conservative approach to restorative dentistry, an inlay is a strong, durable material made outside the mouth that’s used to replace part of a tooth and is cemented or bonded into place.
 An inlay fits like a puzzle piece into the tooth.
 If one of the points, or cusps, is also replaced, this is called an onlay.

 If the part of the tooth to be restored is even greater than a filling, inlay or onlay can accomplish, then we use a dental crown.
 Unlike regular fillings, which are composed of a soft material that is molded into the tooth, indirect porcelain fillings are generally shaped in a dental lab and then firmly cemented into place at a later visit.
-At Concord Dental Group, we are able to use advanced technology to mill porcelain inlays and onlays while you wait and place them in your mouth the same visit!
+At Concord Dental Associates, we are able to use advanced technology to mill porcelain inlays and onlays while you wait and place them in your mouth the same visit!

 If you are interested in finding out more about partial crowns or our longest-lasting inlays or onlays, please contact our Concord dentist office.

-At Concord Dental Group, we believe that the best teeth are your own teeth.
+At Concord Dental Associates, we believe that the best teeth are your own teeth.
 Our multi-specialty team of cosmetic dentists will do all they can to make sure that you keep your teeth.
 But sometimes, a tooth is badly damaged or lost.
 The good news is that a dental bridge can restore a badly damaged tooth or even replace a lost tooth.

 A typical dental bridge consists of a filler tooth that is attached to two surrounding dental crowns.
 Once complete, our experienced Concord dentists bond this bridge structure into your mouth.
 Without a dental bridge, your remaining teeth can drift out of line and cause other dental problems, and possibly periodontal disease.
 All-porcelain dental bridges can safeguard the integrity of your existing teeth and help you maintain a healthy, vibrant smile.
 Dental implants are also a safe, more permanent option to dental bridges.